A place for your cash

 Money market mutual funds

 The good news: Money market funds offer easy access to your investment and low risk.
 Held in your brokerage account, they may come with check-writing and ATM card access similar to a savings account, making these investments a good option for funds you may need in a hurry.
 And, as interest rates rise, those higher rates typically pass through to money market funds quickly.
-Money market funds have recently seen yields rise with the Fed’s increase in rates and shifts in demand due to regulatory changes implemented in October.
-As of January 24, yields on some prime funds, which primarily invest in riskier corporate debt and may pay higher yields, ranged from 0.70% to 0.90% for a minimum initial investment $2,500 to $1 million or more, with an industry average 0.48%.
+Money market funds have recently seen yields rise with the Fed's increase in rates and shifts in demand due to regulatory changes implemented in October.
+As of August 1, yields on some prime funds, which primarily invest in riskier corporate debt and may pay higher yields, were as high as 1.2% for a minimum initial investment $2,500 to $1 million or more, with an industry average 0.64%.

 The bad news: The 2016 regulatory changes for prime and municipal money market funds helped to boost their yields – but in a time of market stress, these non-government types of funds could be subject to a fee or temporary halt on withdrawals.
 So they may no longer be as liquid as U.S. Treasury or government money market funds.
-U.S. Treasury and government funds are not subject to these potential fees or temporary withdrawal halts – but while their yields also rose when the Fed began to raise rates, as of January 24 they were half or less when compared to prime funds, with the industry average at only 0.18%.
+U.S. Treasury and government funds are not subject to these potential fees or temporary withdrawal halts – but while their yields also rose when the Fed began to raise rates, as of August 1 they were roughly half those of prime funds, with the industry average at only 0.38%.
 Learn more about money market mutual fund regulatory changes.

 |Average yield (seven-day yields)|